 Avocado farm tour

-Afterward, Mario took us to his family home where we got to try making tortillas and then sat down to a tasty typical lunch featuring some fantastic guacamole.
+Afterward, Mauro took us to his family home where we got to try making tortillas and then sat down to a tasty typical lunch featuring some fantastic guacamole.

 Content from our delicious lunch, we walked down to an overlook, checked out a Mayan ceremonial location in the woods, then zipped down the road to Panajachel.